AndersDeath/diary2/000-current.md

 Nothing happened yet.
 It's 11.20 o'clock and we are going to some small palace which is in 40 minutes driving from here.
 I hope that this travel will be smooth and good.
 Now I only want to be calm and have a good rest today.
 I already finished some tasks in the morning and I hope that I will be able to do others as well.
 I feel nervous again.
 Maybe because I just don't want to spend the whole day in the car.
 So, the next lines I will add in the evening.

 So, it's 20.26 o'clock.
 We came back home.
+We were in two places including patara beach w